 Although Kanye West's sexist lyric is unacceptable, his misogynistic behavior does not give Swift a pass for failing to check her own privilege as a white woman.
 Instead of applauding her influence, we should acknowledge that her words often only empower a certain demographic and should also examine how much influence we grant to women like Swift.

 Ultimately, this is not about Taylor Swift herself, but about what she represents.
 Her accomplishments, regardless of how deserving they may be, are a glaring reminder of the societal and economic benefit of whiteness and white femininity.
 Her triumphs are celebrated while her contradictory behavior often remains overlooked.
 The type of “girl power” feminism Swift promotes and represents is not enough.
 We must account for the various, unique forms of oppression all women face.

-More articles in WMC FBomb by Category: Feminism, Girls, Media, Race/Ethnicity
+More articles by Category: Feminism, Girls, Media, Race/Ethnicity

-More articles in WMC FBomb by Tag: Activism and advocacy, Discrimination, Music, Social media, Identity, White supremacy, High school
+More articles by Tag: Activism and advocacy, Discrimination, Music, Social media, Identity, White supremacy, High school